 Backups are critical in this context, and testing your defences is key.
-Regular assessments and checks should be made on your organisation's resilience to ransomware attacks, says Phil Robinson, principal consultant and founder of cyber security consultancy Prism Infosec.
+Regular assessments and checks should be conducted to examine your organisation's resilience to ransomware attacks, says Phil Robinson, principal consultant and founder of cyber security consultancy, Prim Infosec.

-This should include looking at the data held in cloud services and establishing whether it can be effectively recovered if it’s deleted or encrypted.
+This should include looking at the data held in cloud services and establishing whether it can be recovered if it’s deleted or encrypted.
 Robinson, in particular, urges businesses to examine whether data is being versioned, snapshotted or backed up to another platform, how frequently this is happening, and when the last time a simulated loss and restore was tested.

-Don’t assume that because your organisation is using a cloud-based service provided by a key player such as Microsoft, Amazon or Google, it means data is safe, says Robinson.
+Don’t assume that because your organisation is using a cloud-based service provided by a key player such as Microsoft, Amazon, or Google, it means data is safe, says Robinson.
 “In particular, the use of IaaS will more than likely mean it’s your own responsibility to ensure you’re resilient against these types of attacks.”

 Even platform as a service (PaaS) or software as a service (SaaS) doesn’t provide automatic protection, Robinson warns.
 “Microsoft Onedrive and Sharepoint have a level of ransomware protection via the Versioning feature.
 This, however, might not be enabled by your organisation, or an attacker who has gained administrative privileges may be able to disable it.”

 “IT, security and end-users must be made aware of how cloud-focused attacks are performed, what can be done to protect against them, and how to report an incident when needed.”